Relating Functional and Imperative Session Types: Translation: Imperative to Functional

-\end{proposition} These three statements are proved by mutual induction on the derivations of the VGR judgments in the premises.
-The VGR typing judgments for expressions and configurations pass through unused channels (in $\Sigma_1$) in the style of leftover typings \cite{DBLP:conf/types/Allais17}.
+The translations are designed to enable proving the following preservation results. \begin{prop}[Typing Preserving Translation] \end{prop} \begin{proof} See supporting Agda script~\cite{saffrich_hannes_2021_5764782}. \end{proof} These statements are proved by mutual induction on the derivations of the VGR judgments in the premises.
+The VGR typing judgments for expressions and configurations pass through unused channels (in $\Sigma_1$) in the style of leftover typings~\cite{DBLP:conf/types/Allais17}.
 While this style is convenient for some proofs, it cannot be used for the translation as it fails when trying to translate the term $\Fork t_1; t_2$.
 The first premise of its typing rule \TirName{C-Fork} is $\ruleVGRForkFirstPremise$, which says that executing $t_1$ consumes some of the incoming channels $\Sigma$ and does not touch the ones in $\Sigma_1$.
 The second premise $\ruleVGRForkSecondPremise$ picks up $\Sigma_1$ and demands that $t_2$ consumes all its channels.
-This pattern does not work for the translation, which is based on explicit channel passing: if we would pass all channels in $\Sigma$ to $t_1$, which is forked as a new thread, there would be no way to obtain the leftover channels $\Sigma_1$ after thread $t_1$ has finished.
+However, this pattern does not work for the translation, which is based on explicit channel passing: if we passed all channels in $\Sigma$ to $t_1$, which is forked as a new thread, there would be no way to obtain the leftover channels $\Sigma_1$ after thread $t_1$ has finished.
 Moreover, these channels have to be available for $t_2$ even before $t_1$ has finished!
-The same issue arises with translating the parallel composition of two configurations.
+The same issue arises when translating the parallel composition of two configurations.
 For that reason, in LFST-rec the translated expressions and configurations are supplied with exactly the channels needed.
-Hence the necessity to compute the needed channels as the difference $\Sigma\setminus\Sigma_1$.

-Figure~\ref{fig:type-translation-vgr-lfst} contains the details of the type translation, the translation of environments, and the translation of values.
+\Cref{fig:type-translation-vgr-lfst} contains the details of the type translation, the translation of environments, and the translation of values.
 The only interesting case of the type translation is the one for function types, which maps a function to a Kleisli arrow in a linear, parameterized state monad.
 The incoming and outgoing channel environments are mapped to the incoming and outgoing state record types.
 The other observation is that any channel type is mapped to the unit type.